Robotlab - UR5e

 The basic interaction with UR5e can be done via the teach pendant attached to the control box (usually referred as controller).
 Picture and instructions below show the basic steps to use it:

-• Turn on/off robot controller: press the button marked in the picture.
+- Turn on/off robot controller: press the button marked in the picture.

-• Robot status: Red - robot is not powered -> Yellow - robot is powered but not motors are not active -> Green - motors are active and can be commanded.
+- Robot status: Red - robot is not powered -> Yellow - robot is powered but not motors are not active -> Green - motors are active and can be commanded.
 Robot can only be moved while the status is green.
 Just use the button on the touch screen.
 A strand of sound of unlocking joint brakes will be heard while activating the robot, indicating it will be good to go.

-• Emergency stop button: smash it when the robot is moving in an unexpected way.
+- Emergency stop button: smash it when the robot is moving in an unexpected way.
 This will mechanically brake and unpower the robot.
-It is always a good practice to put your hand next to it before running program.
+It is always a good practice to put your hand next to it before running your program.
 Ask a peer for help when you could not due to other tasks.

-• Settings: check and set various parameters, e.g. IP address of controller in the network.
-The address is needed for configuring the driver or program.
+- Settings: check and set various parameters, e.g. IP address of controller in the network.
+The address is needed for configuring the driver or the program to use on the remote computer.

 Progamming with UR5e

-UR5e supports to run C++/Python programes on a remote computer via network connections.
-The connections can be a direct ethernet cable between controller and remote computer, or a router/switch linking controller, remote computer and potentially other devices in a same network.
+UR5e supports to run C++/Python programs on a remote computer via network connections.
+The connections can be a direct ethernet cable between controller and remote computer, or via a router/switch linking controller, remote computer and potentially other devices in a same network.
 It is recommended to use ethernet cable to connect laptop/workstation to the hub.
 WIFI may also be fine for certain applications but it can be unstable with a latency up to more than 100ms.

 The C++/Python APIs are provided by a few libraries can be found online: